Bon Echo: New Work, New Venue

 Although my husband and I have explored a good portion of the Canadian Shield during our lifetimes, some exceptionally moving encounters have stayed with us.
 As an artist, I find they gently shape what I create next.

 Our camping stay in Bon Echo Provincial Park, near Cloyne, Ontario last fall was profoundly memorable.
-The park's iconic feature - a tall granite cliff soaring over the pristine blue waters of Mazinaw Lake - has kindled a creative fire in my soul.
+(Over 200,000 visitors enjoy the park each year - for good reason.)
+Bon Echo's iconic feature - a tall granite cliff soaring over the pristine blue waters of Mazinaw Lake - has kindled a creative fire in my soul.

 Mazinaw Mirror, varnished watercolour on 6 x 12 inch panel, by Karen Richardson